PedroCristo/portfolio_project_1/README.md

 * In the Banner Bali and Banner Maldives the user can directly telephone the company by clicking the 'book now' button.

 ## Features
-* Responsive on all device sizes between 280px - 2600px wide

 ### Landing Page